SchoScho/features/README.md

 Step by step howto for a drupal based indymedia page used by the german imc.

-1) Download drupal 7.x and install it somewhere, like /var/www/drupal (later called <installdir>)
+1) Download drupal 7.x and install it somewhere, like /var/www/drupal (later called "installdir")

 2) Init database: https://drupal.org/documentation/install/create-database